calyau/maxima/share/contrib/sarag/readme.txt

 ---------------------------------------------------------------
 developed by Fabrizio Caruso

-under the scientific guidance of Marie-Françoise Roy
+under the scientific guidance of Marie-Francoise Roy

 at the University of Rennes 1, France